 The statement of net deficit and the statement of revenues, expenses, and changes in net deficit report the agency's net deficit and related changes.
 Net deficit is the difference between the recorded assets and liabilities.
 The recorded activities include all toll revenues and operating expenses related to the operation of the San Joaquin Hills Transportation Corridor.
-In addition, all of the agency's construction-related activities, including the design, construction, and mitigation on the San Joaquin Hills Transportation Corridor, as well as all financing costs and administration of the project, are reflected in the statements.
+In addition, all of the agency's construction-related activities, including the design, construction, and mitigation on the San Joaquin Hills Transportation Corridor, as well as all financing and administration costs, are reflected in the statements.
 Activities are financed by toll revenues, development impact fees, fees and fines, and investment income.